Sirin-Documentation/sirin-documentation.github.io/docs/errors.md

 # Server Launch Errors

-> Salt for password hashes not set! check file `./sirin-scripts/config-core/sirin-private-settings.lua`
+### Salt for password hashes not set
->
+> Salt for password hashes not set! check file `./sirin-scripts/config-core/sirin-private-settings.lua` \
 > Salt for second factor shared key not set! check file `./sirin-scripts/config-core/sirin-private-settings.lua`

 Both errors are because a password and 2Factor salt has not been set in `/sirin-scripts/config-core/sirin-private-settings.lua`.
 Edit this file and type in any unique string of characters that will be used when encrypting users passwords.